Why do we have business cards?

 Business cards are your marketing friends who help spread the word about your business.
 They are an important part of the process of branding, just like creating a logo.
 To learn more about branding, click here.
 According to statistics, about 70% get form first impressions by looking at a business card.
 So without further ado, let’s take a plunge into the basics first.

 The primary attributes of a business card

 Business cards are usually produced in thousands.
 Therefore, it is crucial to keep in mind the economic factor when designing one.
-Although economies of scale do reduce the cost per piece, it is still advisable to try and keep the price per piece to the minimum.
+Although economies of scale do reduce the cost per piece, it is still advisable to try and keep the price per piece to a minimum.

 Business cards are always small in size and can be easily carried in a wallet or a purse.
 The intention is to make it easy to be carried around by the client or potential customer as well as the distributor.
 However, business cards are also found in the form of paperweights and pen stands.
 These forms of business cards do not fulfill the purpose because they are neither cost-efficient nor portable.
 The standard size of a traditional business card is 3.5*2 inches.

 The key feature of a business card is to communicate key information to a potential customer.
-This includes the name of the person, his/her designation, basic contact details like phone number and email address, the business address, name of the website (if any), and logo.
+This includes the name of the person, his/her designation, basic contact details like phone number and email address, the business address, the name of the website (if any), and the logo.
 Nowadays, people also generate QR codes and print them on business cards to convey important information interestingly.

 How to design the perfect business card for you?

 What is the first thing that you notice when you hold a business card?
 Yes.
 The paper on which it’s printed!
 They say, “The first impression is the last impression.”
 So if you need to impress your potential customer, you need to give him a feel of what it would be like to do business with you.